 Though the imprint of those classic smash hits from the 80s might rule our inner playlist, Pet Shop Boys continue doing what they do best – finding new musical patterns and flow, trying different approaches to song writing all the while keeping their nucleus intact.
 Hotspot should fit right in on the forthcoming Greatest Hits tour Pet Shop Boys have planned as some of the tracks off Hotspot should enjoy their deserved spot on the setlist.

-Pet Shop Boys – Hotspot Track List:
+Pet Shop Boys – Hotspot Songs:

 - You are the one